Aerotoxic Syndrome is the term given to the illness caused by exposure to contaminated air in jet aircraft.

 There are no filters in the bleed air supply to stop this happening.

 Note that the oil used to lubricate jet engines is not based on petroleum hydrocarbons, as are lubricants for internal combustion engines used in motor cars, outboard motors, tractors etc. Jet engines operate at much higher temperatures and, therefore, use special synthetic chemicals as oil.
 They also contain organophosphate additives as antiwear agents and other aromatic hydrocarbons as antioxidants.
 Some of the oil gets partially decomposed, i.e. chemically altered (‘pyrolysed’) due to the high temperatures in the engine.

 In summary, the contamination is composed of the “oil”, the additives, and the decomposition products.
 The toxicity seems to be due to the last two of these three.

-Fume events also deposit substantial residues on all the interior surfaces of the cabin.
-These residues then slowly desorb, adding to what is coming directly from the engines.
+Swab-testing confirms that fume events also deposit substantial residues on all the interior surfaces of the cabin, including the skin of those aboard.